-All waste (such as hazardous and domestic) waste will be transported offsite for disposal in licensed landfills in Karibib town.
+All waste (such as hazardous and domestic) waste will be transported offsite for disposal in licensed landfill close to the mining site.
 Disturbed or/and contaminated areas will be cleaned up, treated where necessary and restored to its pristine state.

-- No roads are anticipated to be constructed to access the site; existing roads will be used as far as possible.
-Where access tracks have been developed in cases where there are no roads, these will be rehabilitated and closed as 1 part of normal closure actions. - Rehabilitated area will be re-vegetated with the objective of creating a sustainable ecosystem.
-Vegetationestablishmentwillbeinlinewithaprojectarea'sindigenousvegetation. - The recovered topsoil and subsoil should be utilized to reconstruct the original soil profile. - All rehabilitated areas shall be considered no go areas and the environmental coordinator shall ensure that none of the staff members enters the area after rehabilitation. - A site inspection will be held after completion of the mining process to determine the nature and scope of the rehabilitation work to be undertaken.
+• Where access roads have been developed in cases where there are no roads, these will be rehabilitated and closed as part of normal closure actions.

+- Rehabilitated area will be re-vegetated with the objective of creating a sustainable ecosystem.
+Vegetation establishment will be in line with a project area's indigenous vegetation. - The recovered topsoil and subsoil should be utilized to reconstruct the original soil profile. - All rehabilitated areas shall be considered no go areas and the safety health and environment manager shall ensure that none of the staff members enters the area after rehabilitation. - A site inspection will be held after completion of the mining process to determine the nature and scope of the rehabilitation work to be undertaken.
 The rehabilitation will be done to the satisfaction of both the proponent and METF.